romiojoseph/open-source/utility-scripts/text/text-case-converter/README.md

-*Scripts created using Mistral AI, Google AI Studio, Perplexity and Meta AI.*
+*Scripts and chrome extension created using Mistral AI, Google AI Studio, Perplexity and Meta AI.*

 # Text case converter
 This repository contains various scripts and a chrome extension for converting text into different cases.
 The scripts are written in different languages such as Batch Script (bat), Python, and JavaScript.
 The project includes a Chrome extension, a Telegram bot, and standalone scripts for terminal use.